vert-x3/vertx-awesome/README.md

 ## Front-End

-* [VertxUI](https://github.com/nielsbaloe/vertxui) - A pure Java front-end toolkit with descriptive fluent views-on-models, POJO traffic, jUnit testing on the virtual DOM or mixed-language on a real DOM, and more.
+* [VertxUI](https://github.com/nielsbaloe/vertxui) - A pure Java front-end toolkit with descriptive fluent views-on-models, POJO traffic, JUnit testing on the virtual DOM or mixed-language on a real DOM, and more.

 ## Contribute